BreakingBoot/FuzzUEr/README.md

     ```
     docker run -it --rm <name>
     ./execute.sh <servce #>
     ```
+4. If this is your first time running it you will need to execute the following on the host machine as root:
+    ```
+    echo core >/proc/sys/kernel/core_pattern

+    cd /sys/devices/system/cpu
+    echo performance | tee cpu*/cpufreq/scaling_governor
+    ```

 This will allow you to fuzz it on any platform that can run docker.